dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 > [!WARNING]
 > Notice that the interceptor throws if a sync call is made to open the connection.
 This is because there is no non-async method to obtain the access token and there is [no universal and simple way to call an async method from non-async context without risking deadlock](https://devblogs.microsoft.com/dotnet/configureawait-faq/).

+> [!WARNING]
+> in some situations the access token may not be cached automatically the Azure Token Provider.
+Depending on the kind of token requested, you may need to implement your own caching here.

 ### Example: Advanced command interception for caching